What is "dry-stack" or "dry-stone" masonry?

 Will you consider projects outside of your home area?

 Absolutely!
 Please contact me with more detail and we will discuss it.
-Generally, I enjoy traveling for work and am glad to drive your way or hop on a plane with my hammers.
+I consider my home working area SWVA, Central NC, and Upstate SC, but generally, I enjoy traveling for work and am glad to drive your way or hop on a plane with my hammers.

 Will you come to the stone yard with me?
 I have no idea what I am looking for or what types of stone are viable for you!